 What can a Hatha yoga teacher learn from this?

-While we take so much time to design intricate asana sequences, we should also devote some serious time toward developing our skill for guiding yoga students toward happiness and complete health.
+While we take so much time to design intricate asana sequences, we should also devote some serious time toward developing our skills for guiding yoga students toward happiness and complete health.

 © Copyright – Aura Wellness Center – Publications Division

 Do you want to become a mindfulness meditation teacher?